scuzzilla/rpki-arch/README.md

 Whenever it comes to RPKI [nlnetlabs](https://www.nlnetlabs.nl/) is one of the main reference: they wrote extremely clear [Documentation](https://rpki.readthedocs.io/) and last but not least they developed some of they key software components I (also) utilized within (My)Lab Infrastructure:

-- [Krill](https://krill.docs.nlnetlabs.nl/) can be classified as "Certificate Authority Software" and in my setup it's mainly responsible for Forging and Publishing the *Route(s) Origin Authorization* (ROAs) to the Parent Certification Authority.
+- [Krill](https://krill.docs.nlnetlabs.nl/) can be classified as "Certificate Authority Software" and in my setup is mainly responsible for Forging and Publishing the *Route(s) Origin Authorization* (ROAs) to the Parent Certification Authority.

 - [RTRTR](https://rtrtr.docs.nlnetlabs.nl/) can be classified as *RPKI-to-router protocol* (RTR) Server Software ([RFC 6810-v0](https://tools.ietf.org/html/rfc6810.html) & [RFC 8210-v1](https://tools.ietf.org/html/rfc8210.html)).
 Its main job is to dispatch the validated ROAs to the BGP enabled routers.

-Other than nlnetlabs [OpenBSD's](https://www.openbsd.org) [rpki-client](https://www.rpki-client.org/) is with no doubt the core component of the whole solution.
+Other than nlnetlabs, [OpenBSD's](https://www.openbsd.org) [rpki-client](https://www.rpki-client.org/) is with no doubt the core component of the whole solution.
 It's responsible for:

 1. ROAs (X.509 Certificates) synchronization (via RSYNC or RRDP) from a given *Trust Anchor* (TA).
 The TA is usually a *Regional/Local Internet Registry* (RIR/LIR) organization.
 2. Validating the chain of trust for the associated ROAs (including checking relevant Certificate Revocation Lists).